 Having a potentially life-threatening reaction is frightening, whether it happens to you, others close to you or your child.
 Developing an anaphylaxis emergency action plan can help put your mind at ease.

-Work with your own or your child's doctor to develop this written, step-by-step plan of what to do in the event of a reaction.
-Then share your plan with teachers, baby sitters and other caregivers.
+Work with your own or your child's provider to develop this written, step-by-step plan of what to do in the event of a reaction.
+Then share the plan with teachers, babysitters and other caregivers.